 Félix Lorenzo Cachazo

-Cachazo is the oldest family producer from DO Rueda with the oldest vines planted 140 years ago.
-Félix Lorenzo Cachazo, is one of the founders of the DO Rueda and one of the vintners who discovered Verdejo and made it into the popular, energetic white wine style it is today.
+Cachazo is the oldest family producer from DO Rueda with vines that are almost 140 years old.
+Félix Lorenzo Cachazo, is one of the founders of the DO Rueda and one of the vintners who discovered Verdejo and evolved it into the popular, energetic white wine style it is today.

 Félix Lorenzo Cachazo started his journey in the world of wine working in one of the old underground wine cellars in the village of Pozaldez (Valladolid), giving life to the old “Amontillados” wines – a variety of sherry wines.

 There is little left of these strong and special wines, but we must not forget that they were the seed of today’s modern and successful Verdejo wines.

 Félix was one of the catalysts of the evolution of white-winemaking styles in Spain, a change that resulted in the salvation of the Verdejo grape, which at that time seemed destined to disappear.
 This shift, from “Amontillado” to “Verdejo wines,” was formalized with the creation of the Rueda appellation in 1980; the Cachazos cemented their place in history as one of the eight founding families of that appellation.
 Today, Cachazo remains the only family-owned winery from those original eight.